 15 Sep Telum Media interviews Robyn Sefiani

-In this week’s Australia PR Alert, Telum Media interviewed Sefiani Communications Group Founder and Managing Director, Robyn Sefiani.
+In this week’s Australia PR Alert, Telum Media interviewed Sefiani Founder and Executive Chair, Robyn Sefiani.
 Read Robyn’s observations on the changing communications landscape and Sefiani‘s response below:

 Telum: You started Sefiani 18 years ago, how have you seen the PR and communications industry change in that time and how has Sefiani responded / changed?

 Robyn: The reason I love my job, and love leading a successful agency, is because our work is always interesting, challenging and constantly evolving.
 When I established Sefiani, my goal was to focus on strategic communication counsel to C-suite executives, helping them solve complex business problems.
 That hasn’t changed.
 What has changed dramatically is the way people receive news and engage with information through social and digital media, along with the carnage in journalism, the erosion of the “singular voice” by corporates who share the news agenda with employees, customers, advocates and detractors; and even the way we distribute news to the media.
 But one of the most significant changes is in crisis management.
 The public rightly demands transparency, accountability and ethical behaviour from organisations and when that falls short, the consequences can be brutal.
 Just look at the CBA and Dreamworld for examples of the fallout.
 The growth in demand for issues management, crisis preparedness and crisis counsel has been exponential for us.

 Telum: Prior to your time at Sefiani you were at Edelman, as the President of South Asia region.
 What stands out as something that the Aussie PR industry does better than other markets?